Standard monomials and invariant theory for arc spaces I: general linear group: Introduction

 \subsection{Application in invariant theory}

 Given an algebraic group $G$ over $K$, $J_{\infty}(G)$ is again an algebraic group.
 If $V$ is a finite-dimensional $G$-module, there is an induced action of $J_{\infty}(G)$ on $J_{\infty}(V)$, and the invariant ring $K[J_{\infty}(V)]^{J_{\infty}(G)}$ was studied in our earlier paper \cite{LSSI} with Schwarz in the case $K = \mathbb{C}$.
-The quotient morphism $V\to V/\!\!/G$ induces a morphism $J_\infty(V)\to J_\infty(V/\!\!/G)$, so we have a morphism In particular, we have a ring homomorphism If $V/\!\!/G$ is smooth or a complete intersection, it was shown in \cite{LSSI} that \eqref{equ:invariantringmap} is an isomorphism, although in general it is neither injective nor surjective.
+The quotient morphism $V\to V/\!\!/G$ induces a morphism $J_\infty(V)\to J_\infty(V/\!\!/G)$, so we have a morphism In particular, we have a ring homomorphism If $V/\!\!/G$ is smooth or a complete intersection and $K[V]$ has no nontrivial one-dimensional $G$-invariant subspaces, it was shown in \cite{LSSI} that \eqref{equ:invariantringmap} is an isomorphism, although in general it is neither injective nor surjective.